-This report seeks endorsement of the 2021 - 2025 Economic Development Strategy from the Economic Development Advisory Committee.
+This report seeks approval of the 2021 - 2025 Economic Development Strategy by the Committee of the Whole.

 C. Background

 The Blue Mountains 2021 - 2025 Economic Development Strategy is the Town's first Strategy and action plan that aims to facilitate business growth and success by leveraging strategic partnerships, investing in community development, enhancing the quality of life, and mitigating economic risk factors.